Search

 Medical Center Hour is presented on Wednesdays from mid-September through March at midday (12:00-1:00 pm) in the medical school’s Pinn Hall Conference Center Auditorium, and on Zoom, unless otherwise announced.
 All programs are free and open to the entire university and the public.

-PLEASE NOTE: The post activity evaluation for each program will only be available for a 30 day period.
+PLEASE NOTE: The post activity evaluation for each program will only be available 15 minutes prior and 7 days after each session.
 Credit will not be issued after the evaluation period has closed.
 Information on how to submit an evaluation is at the bottom of every handout.

 Medical Center Hour